Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 ![Figure 3-14.
 A Sample sql.json Snippet](Figure_03_14.png)

 Notice the above window (outlined in red) also provides the physical location of the ‘sql.json’ file that you are modifying [^sniplocation].
-Press CTRL+S to save your changes and enable your new snippet to be used.
+Press CTRL+S to save your changes which will enable your new snippet to be used.
 To test, press CTRL+N to create a new query window and then type the character sequence: ‘infcol’.
 You should see the snippet pop-up as rendered in figure 3-15:

 ![Figure 3-15.
 Using IntelliSense to Find a Snippet](Figure_03_15.png)